albert-tarkaa/SUPER-App/README.md

 September, 2024

 ### Note
+This project is still in progress and frequents updates happen everyday

 A detailed documentation exists in each folder and is specific to the folder
 - [Backend](https://github.com/albert-tarkaa/SUPER-App/tree/main/backend)
 - [Frontend](https://github.com/albert-tarkaa/SUPER-App/tree/main/frontend)